loebse/BestSkiDay/README.md

 - **Location Services**:
   - Use your current location
   - Search for any ski destination
-  - Save and switch between locations
+  - Save favorite locations
+  - Quick access to recent locations
+  - Swipe actions for managing favorites

 - **7-Day Forecast**:
   - Daily weather predictions